Raimondo di Sangro: Career

+In 1730, at the age of 20, he returned to Naples, where he met the most some of the most important intellectuals in the kingdom, including Celestino Galiani and Antonio Genovesi.
+In 1742 he was appointed Lord Chamberlain by king Charles III and the following year he became a member of the prestigious Accademia della Crusca.

 In 1744 he distinguished himself at the head of a regiment during the Battle of Velletri, in the war between the Habsburgs and the Bourbons.
 While in command of the military he built a cannon out of lightweight materials which had a longer range than the standard ones of the time, and wrote a military treatise on the employment of infantry (Manuale di esercizi militari per la fanteria) for which he was praised by Frederick II of Prussia.

 His real interests, however, were the studies of alchemy, mechanics and the sciences in general.
 Among his inventions were: